gschenck/sumatrapdf/README.md

 Furthermore, the "ToC file" for a PDF document is found by using (the hexadecimal representation of) its MD5 hash value as a file name.
-As a consequence, the ToC is bound to the document's *content*, and you can rename, duplicate, move the PDF fiel around at will - the ToC will still be associated with the document.
+As a consequence, the ToC is bound to the document's *content*, and you can rename, duplicate, move the PDF file around at will - the ToC will still be associated with the document.